opencog/evidence/README.md

 collections of experts, membership clubs, etc.)

 A much simpler, and more easily automated example occurs in operating system storage integrity.
-Here, one is presented with mutiple files, often having the same name, but not always; often having the same timestamp, but not always; often appearing in the same directory, but not always; often having the same size, but not always; often having the same content, but sometimes haveing all-zeros where the data should have been.
+Here, one is presented with multiple files, often having the same name, but not always; often having the same timestamp, but not always; often appearing in the same directory, but not always; often having the same size, but not always; often having the same content, but sometimes having all-zeros where the data should have been.
 Or perhaps MP3's with missng bytes, or images with steganographic watermarks.
 The challenge is to find the copy of the file that is least likely to be corrupted, and is most likely to be "correct".
 Despite the